 .
 She speaks English and conversational Hebrew.

 The Division of Pediatric Gastroenterology at Nicklaus Children’s Hospital

 is dedicated to the treatment of a wide variety of gastrointestinal problems in children and adolescents.
 The team employs a multidisciplinary approach that brings together an array of specialists to deliver personalized care to the patient and family.
 The Inflammatory Bowel Disease (IBD) Center provides comprehensive support and management for children and young adults with Crohn’s disease and ulcerative colitis, while the Gastrointestinal (GI) Center offers nutritional assessment and counseling for overweight children, as well as those with dietary restrictions.
-Consultations with the division’s board-certified physicians are offered in both English and Spanish at the hospital’s main campus near Coral Gables and Nicklaus Children’s outpatient centers located from southern Miami-Dade County to northern Palm Beach County.
+Consultations with the division’s board-certified physicians are offered in both English and Spanish at the hospital’s main campus near Coral Gables and Nicklaus Children’s outpatient centers located from southern Miami-Dade to Martin counties.